yenhsunlin/snorer/README.md

     >>> import snorer

 in python terminal and is similar in the jupyter notebook.
-All functions and classes can be accessed by typing `snorer.foo()` where `foo` is the name.
+All functions and classes can be accessed by typing `snorer.foo()` where `foo` is the function/class/module name.

 ### Useful Constants

-We document various useful physical constants and conversion factors...etc as the *attributes* of an instance `snorer.constant`.
+We document various useful physical constants and conversion factors...etc as the *attributes* of the instance `snorer.constant`.
 For example, we can retrieve

     >>> snorer.constant.me      # electron mas, MeV